Why Reuben?

 Facilities for students with disabilities

 You will find an inclusive approach to provision for all students.
-Regular liaison with student representatives, architects and building contractors during the re-development of the main site has ensured that students with specific needs will be able to participate fully in College activities and services.
 The College is supported by a link to the Jericho Health Centre, two linked advisors from the University’s Disability Advisory Service (one specifically supporting mental health), a link University Counselling Service contact, and a dedicated college Welfare Dean.

-The main College buildings will be fully wheelchair-accessible and there are specially-adapted rooms in the Farndon Court accommodation site for students with disabilities.
-Applicants with disabilities or special access requirements are welcome to contact the College to discuss their individual requirements: both the Bursar and Senior Tutor act as ‘Disability Leads’ for the college.
+The main College building are fully wheelchair-accessible and there are specially-adapted rooms in the Farndon Court accommodation site for students with disabilities.
+Applicants with disabilities or special access requirements are welcome to contact the College to discuss their individual requirements - see here for contact details.

 Graduate Common Room Committee